1 Bg 9-1972: The Most Confidential Knowledge

 > elements of devotional service one is elevated to spiritual

 > consciousness, Krsna consciousness.
-When one'
+At the time when one'

 > can understand this science of Krsna.
 Simply to understand